 If management and staff are effectively strangers to one-another, it will make it more difficult for staff to discuss the reasons why they are feeling lethargic or uninspired.
 And, if an environment isn’t created where staff feel comfortable sharing their concerns, management won’t be in a position to address them.

-3) What will make the venue a great place to work?
+3) Identify what will make your venue a great place to work?

 Motivation levels are likely to waver in any workplace.
 But, remaining motivated can be more challenging in an environment where concerns aren’t heard or acted upon, and procedures are not established (and regularly updated) to ensure that staff remain satisfied.
 There are a number of strategies that can be adopted, but they should be tailored according to individual needs and interests.
 Addressing motivation levels before they are depleted may be key to keeping staff motivated over the long run.

 Disclaimer: This guide is general in nature and does not take into account your individual circumstances.
 Before acting on any information, you should consider whether this is right for your business.